-The impairment loss on financial assets related to operating activities is recognised in "Administrative expenses" while the impairment loss on financial assets related to investing activities is recognised as a reduction of the "Investment result" in the statement of comprehensive income.
+The impairment loss on financial assets related to operating activities is recognised in "Administrative expenses" while the impairment loss on financial assets related to investing activities is recognised as a reduction of the "Investment result" in the statement of profit or loss and other comprehensive income.

-If, in a subsequent period, the amount of the impairment loss decreases, and the decrease can be objectively related to an event occurring after the impairment was recognised (e.g. the default status is removed), the previously recognised impairment loss is reversed through profit or loss.
+If, in a subsequent period, the amount of the impairment loss decreases, and the decrease can be objectively related to an event occurring after the impairment was recognised (e.g. the default status is removed), the previously recognised impairment loss is reversed through profit or loss, in respect of interest-bearing securities, but not for shares.